junkdog/sift/README.md

 ![sift spring-boot axon framework demo](docs/images/sift-spring-axon-profile-pipeline.png)

+## Installation

+Sift requires a java 17 or later runtime.

+For window users, it is recommended to to run sift under WSL, until proper windows paths are in place.

+The easiest way to install sift is to clone the repository and run `mvn install`, and then copy sift.zsh|sh to a location on the `$PATH`, e.g.:

+- `mvn install` from project root.
+This installs sift to `~/.local/share/sift/bin`
+- copy either `sift.zsh` or `sift.sh` to `~/.local/bin/sift`

+The `main` branch always points to the latest release commit.

-## Building a native binary on linux using graalvm
+### Building a native binary on linux using graalvm

-If graalvm and native-image is installed, a native binary can be built with the `native-image` maven profile: `mvn clean install -P native-image`.
+If graalvm and native-image is installed, a native binary can be built with the `native-image` maven profile: `mvn install -P native-image`.
 The resulting binary will be located in `~/.local/share/sift/bin/sift`. `sift.zsh` and `sift.sh` first checks if the native binary is available, otherwise it tries to run the jar.